Go4ECOPlanet project

 The Go4ECOPlanet project will install a unique facility to capture 100% of CO₂ emissions generated during the production of clinker – the key ingredient in cement production.
 The installation will also capture biogenic CO₂ emitted during the combustion of fuels containing biomass.
 This will enable the plant to effectively capture 105% of reported greenhouse gas emissions.

 From 2027, the plant in Kujawy, Poland aims to capture around 1.2 million tons of CO₂ per year and become one of the first net-zero cement plants in Europe.
 The Go4ECOPlanet project contributes to meeting the European Green Deal objectives and aligns with EU regulations targeting climate neutrality by 2050.
-The project was awarded a €228 million grant from the EU Investment Fund in 2022.
+The project was awarded a €228 million grant from the EU Innovation Fund in 2022.

 Go4ECOPlanet at a glance